warrenzha/ppo-gae-pytorch/README.md

 #### Note :
   - Device is set to GPU as default if CUDA is available.
-  - if the environment runs on CPU, use CPU as device for faster training.
+  - If the RL environment runs on CPU, use CPU as device for faster training.
 Box-2d and Roboschool run on CPU and training them on GPU device will be significantly slower because the data will be moved between CPU and GPU often.

 ## Experimental Results